r4work/starter-academic/content/home/projects.md

   #certificate_url = "https://www.coursera.org"
   date_start = "2017-08-01"
   date_end = "2021-07-31"
   description = "Led a working group funded by Duke University in 2017.
-The project has resulted a paper in a peer reviewed, highy ranked journal in 2020.
-Another paper is underway."
+The project has resulted a paper in a highly-ranked, peer reviewed journal in 2020.
+A working paper is underway."

 [[item]]
   organization = "Motilal Nehru National Institute of Technology Allahabad"